MisterZwZwZ/my-very-first-project-/README.md

 Feel free to send me your thoughts, I am here to learn :)

 ## What is it ?
-Here is the very first website that I created from scratch and all by myself (no templates where used for the design).
+Here is the very first website that I have created from scratch and all by myself (no templates where used for the design).

 This project is a showcase website of a fictionnal restaurant called "La halte des Ducs".
 It contains three html pages to indroduce the restaurant, showcasing the menu and the suppliers.
 Since this project was a practice to me, I tried to implement different CSS and Javascript elements that I recently learned such has :